2020 Arkansas elections

 A general election was held in the U.S. state of Arkansas on November 3, 2020.
 To vote by mail, registered Arkansas voters had to request a ballot by October 27, 2020.

-State offices
+State Supreme Court

+One seat on the Arkansas Supreme Court was up for election.

+Associate Justice, Position 4

+Incumbent Justice Josephine Hart chose not to run for re-election.